Select Page

 Parents, please make sure doctor’s orders and emergency care plans are updated each school year.
 For students with asthma, diabetes, anaphylaxis, or seizures please turn in new doctor’s orders and update emergency plan with the school nurse.
 Any other life threatening condition should have an emergency care plan in place so that staff can best assist your child if needed.

-Please contact me for additional information and questions.
+Please contact us for additional information and questions.

 Each school year an updated Medication Authorization must be submitted prior to the first day of school (also applicable to students who self-carry medication), and Health History forms should be completed to ensure that we have current medical information on file for your child.
 At the beginning of each year, your school office will send home forms for you to complete and return.
 Follow the links provided above to print each form, complete and return them to the office of your child’s school.